d-mcalpin/speakeasy/README.md

 [Font Awesome](https://fontawesome.com/) was used to find icons for use in buttons across the site.

-[TinyPNG](https://tinypng.com/) was used to compress and optimise image files.

-[HTML Formatter](https://www.freeformatter.com/html-formatter.html) was used to format HTML files and ensure consistency in spacing.
+[Code Beautify](https://codebeautify.org/) was used to format HTML files and ensure consistency in spacing.

-[FreeFormatter CSS Beautifier](https://www.freeformatter.com/css-beautifier.html) was used to format the CSS stylesheet.

-[FreeFormatter JS Beautifier](https://www.freeformatter.com/javascript-beautifier.html) was used to format js files from across the project.

 ## Testing
 The testing process, issues encountered, and any known issues can be found in the [testing.md]() file.